Outdoor Air Quality

 Wildfires, high winds, oil & gas extraction, combustion engines, regional power plants, construction, and solid fuel heaters are just some of the sources of air pollution in San Miguel County.
 The population in the Town of Telluride is subjected to higher concentrations of pollutants due to natural ventilation inversions.

 San Miguel County is currently in compliance with all State and Federal standards for air quality.
 The county reached attainment due to several efforts to minimize air pollutants.
-Additionally, several measures were made regionally to limit the amount of air pollution and maintain healthy air quality.
+Additionally, several measures were made regionally (PDF) to limit the amount of air pollution and maintain healthy air quality.

 San Miguel County Environmental Health Department operates two types of air pollution sampling devices, PM 2.5 and PM-10.
 Particulate matter (PM) is the term used for a mixture of solid particles and liquid droplets found in the air.
-The county’s PM monitoring tracks particulate matter that occur outdoors primarily from vehicles or burning of fuels such as wood, heating oil, coal, and natural sources such as wildfires.
-Exposure to fine particles can cause short and long term health effects, dependent on the duration and severity.
+The county’s PM monitoring tracks particulate matter that occurs outdoors primarily from vehicles or burning of fuels such as wood, heating oil, coal, and natural sources such as wildfires.
+Exposure to fine particles can cause short and long-term health effects, dependent on the duration and severity.

 Click the links below for more information on outdoor air quality:

 - Air Quality Records Interactive Map - CDPHE's Air Pollution Control Division